An0nYm0u5101/custom_bash_for_termux/README.md

-# A bit of cutomization for the termux Bourne Again Shell, and some easy binaries.sh
+# A bit of cutomization for the termux Bourne Again Shell(BASH), and some easy binaries.sh

 ## bash.bashrc
 This here is a little modification to the bash.bashrc file in the /usr/etc/bash.bashrc.
 Enjoy tweaking with these c: